-The passing score for the exam is established using a panel of experts Setting the Passing Point & Analyzying Data who carefully review each item to determine the basic level of knowledge or skill that is expected.
-The passing score is based on the panel's established difficulty ratings for each exam question.
+The passing score for the exam is established using a panel of experts who carefully review each it determine the level of knowl or skill that is expected.
+The passing score based on the panel's establ difficulty ratin each exam who carefully review each item to determine the basic level of knowledge or skill that is expected.
+The passing score is passing score is panel's established difficulty ratings for each exam question.